 - Elements of Art and Design intro (color, line, form, texture).

 - Observation, Investigate, Perceiving and Responding (learns to observe, describe, analyze and interpret).

 - Practices problem-solving skills, critical-thinking, logical thinking and reflect on analytical processes.

 - Integrate Art with (Dance, Music, Literature, Math, Science, technology and other subjects

 At the end of this stage: The important parts in the pictures are depictions & demonstration of intention.
 Color-mixing & experimentation, rather than true representation of color & new strategies are achieved to put shapes & object together in an artistic context.
 Experimentation with various material are included in the lesson plans with a newly discovered and appreciation of learnt criteria; Fine motor skills are honed-in for informed choices, contribute ideas, & directions.

 Pictures become more complex & reflect the world in factual, realistic representations.
 The schema represents the children's active knowledge of the subjects and there is definite order in space relationships: “everything sits on the “base line”.

-They learn different ways to depict objects, informal drawing and painting, materials & explore techniques.
-Visual arts are part of their daily life here at WCAAD, & range from drawing, painting, sculpture, & print making, to landscaping, & folk arts, color theory, art appreciation, purpose, space & relation; are few of many topics discussed for better student perspective & analyses.
+They learn different ways to depict objects, informal drawings and paintings, materials & explore techniques.
+Visual arts are part of their daily life here at WCAAD, & range from drawing, painting, sculpture, print making, to landscaping, & folk arts, color theory, art appreciation, purpose, space & relation..; are few of many topics discussed for better student perspective & analyses.
 Awareness & use of Design elements in everyday observation are evident to the insights & visual stimuli that is processed & interpreted regularly.